Gastric Sleeve in Mexico

 Gastric Sleeve in Tijuana, Mexico

-Tijuana is the largest city of Baja California and the Baja Peninsula.
-It is the sixth-largest city in Mexico.
-It is on the US-Mexican San Ysidro border.
-It is a 20-minute drive from the San Diego International Airport (IATA: SAN).
+It is on the US-Mexican San Ysidro border, a 20-minute drive from the San Diego International Airport via Interstate 5 (IATA: SAN).

 Gastric Sleeve in Cancun

-Dr. Hector Perez Corzo is one of the best bariatric surgeons in Cancun.
+Dr. Hector Perez Corzo is one of the best bariatric surgeons in Cancun, Mexico.
 He has a zero percent complication rate in his career of more than 3000 surgeries.

 Gastric Sleeve in Mexicali